schasins/helena/CONTRIBUTING.md

 Since this is still a research prototype, there's always lots to do!
 We're still fleshing out these guidelines, but here are the basics.

+## Relevant repos

+https://github.com/schasins/helena The Chrome extension that provides a UI for using programming by demonstration techniques to write Helena web scrapers and automators.

+https://github.com/schasins/helena-lang The core Helena language.
+It comes with a customized verison of the Ringer record and replay tool and a variety of other functionality that's likely to be useful for any tool that wants to use the Helena language.

+https://github.com/schasins/helena-server The server-side and data store content.
+Handles the database for tracking shared/saved Helena relations and data scraped by Helena programs.

 ## Community stuff

 Be nice.
 Seriously.